Amy Briggs

 Data Structures

 In this course we will study the ideas and structures helpful in designing algorithms and writing programs for solving large, complex problems.
 The Java programming language and object-oriented paradigm are introduced in the context of important abstract data types (ADTs) such as stacks, queues, trees, and graphs.
 We will study efficient implementations of these ADTs, and learn classic algorithms to manipulate these structures for tasks such as sorting and searching.
 Prior programming experience is expected, but prior familiarity with the Java programming language is not assumed.
-(CSCI 0145 or CSCI 0150) (Juniors and Seniors by waiver) 3 hrs. lect./lab
+(CSCI 0145 or CSCI 0146 or CSCI 0150) (Juniors and Seniors by waiver) 3 hrs. lect./lab

 Terms Taught